confluentinc/confluent-kafka-dotnet/examples/Transactions/README.md

-# WordCount
+# Exactly Once Processing (WordCount)

 This example demonstrates how to count the number of occurrences of each word in a given input set, where the input set can potentially be large enough that the computation needs to be distributed across many machines.
 This is an example of a streaming [map-reduce](https://en.wikipedia.org/wiki/MapReduce) calculation, with exactly once processing semantics.

 ### Running the example: